smithamax/todo.py/README.md

 ```

-you can also give a directory its own local settings
+You can also give a directory its own local settings.

-/some/directory/.todo
+Example `/some/directory/.todo`

 ```
 [local]